US 183 Frontage Roads

 Project overview

-The US 183 frontage road project from RM 1431 to Avery Ranch Boulevard is designed to address congestion, enhance safety and improve mobility along US 183 in Williamson County.
-The approximate 3-mile project includes constructing two grade-separated lanes on each side of the Central Texas Regional Mobility Authority’s 183A toll road, as well as a shared-use path on the northbound side of the roadway, connecting to the existing US 183 trailhead.
+TxDOT is constructing two grade-separated lanes on each side of the Central Texas Regional Mobility Authority’s 183A toll road from RM 1431 to Avery Ranch Boulevard in Williamson County.
+The project will also construct a shared-use path on the northbound side of the roadway, connecting to the existing US 183 trailhead.

 Project purpose and benefits